-Seattle–March 20, 2013—Adaptiva, an award-winning provider of IT systems management solutions, today announced that is has made a sizable donation in the form of office furniture, white boards and computer equipment to Arbor Heights Elementary within the Seattle School District.
+Adaptiva is pleased to have made a sizable donation in the form of office furniture, white boards and computer equipment to Arbor Heights Elementary within the Seattle School District.
 Adaptiva is encouraging other technology companies in the area to give back by providing similar donations to organizations in need.

-Listening to Linda Thomas of KIRO 97.3, Adaptiva Marketing Director, Cherie Wentz Blehm was moved by a story about Seattle schools and the billion-dollar bond issue that was on the ballot.
+This all came about after listening to a news story by Linda Thomas of KIRO 97.3 while commuting to the office.
+I was moved by her story about Seattle schools and the billion-dollar bond issue that was on the ballot.
 In the report, Christy Collins, principal of Arbor Heights Elementary in Seattle mentioned how much her school needed basic materials for teaching, and that an educator, Mr. Fisk, could not even use his blackboard as it would no longer accept chalk.

-Blehm’s company was scheduling a move to a new facility in Bellevue and much of the furniture and office accessories would no longer be needed.
-She called Principal Collins’ office and began working with staffer, Tracy Hughes on donating and delivering the office furniture.
+We were scheduling a move to a larger, brand new office complex in Bellevue and most of the furniture and office accessories would no longer be needed.
+When I arrived at Adaptiva, I called Principal Collins’ office and began working with staffer, Tracy Hughes on donating and delivering the office furniture.

 “During these tough economic times, it’s inspiring to have a company such as Adaptiva go above and beyond to donate these desperately needed supplies for our teachers and students,” said Christy Collins, principal at Arbor Heights Elementary.
 “As a community, we are all in this together to help educate our children and I believe it is everyone’s job to pay-it-forward, and help build a solid foundation for our future.”